zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

     ````
     ![](./images/ordsl50.png " ")

-## Step 3: Create RESTful Services for XML data
+## **STEP 3**: Create RESTful Services for XML data

 **AutoREST Enable a Schema and its XML Table**

- To enable AutoREST on a schema and a table, perform the following steps:
+ To enable AutoREST on a schema and a table, perform the following STEPS:

 1. On the left-side, the Connections navigator is displayed.
 To make a new connection, click down arrow beside + sign and click New Connection.